bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/scatters.rst

 It is also possible to make scatter plots using arbitrary images for markers using the |image_url| glyph method.
-The example below demonstrates using a single image, but it is possible to pass a column of differnet URLs for every point.
+The example below demonstrates using a single image, but it is possible to pass a column of different URLs for every point.

 .. note::